 The trip begins October 26th at 7:00 in the evening.
 You may arrive at any time that day.

 What date should I plan to leave?

-Departure day is October 8th.
-Our final organized meeting together is October 7th in the evening.
+Departure day is November 9th.
+Our final organized meeting together is date October 8th in the evening.
 (In less official speak, that “final meeting” entails going out to celebrate on our final night together!)